ewolin/HighFreqNoiseMustang_paper/README.md

 ```bash
 addIRISPDFs.py --doall
 ```
-and let the script fetch the list of stations for you.
+The script will fetch the list of stations for you and then do all of the other processing.